 What are the symptoms of the flu?

-Each person may experience symptoms differently.
-The flu is called a respiratory disease,
+Each person may have different symptoms.
+The flu is a respiratory disease.
+But it

-Fever and body aches usually last for 3 to 5 days, but cough and fatigue may last
+Fever and body aches often last for 3 to 7 days.
+But cough and fatigue may last for

-The symptoms of the flu may look like other medical problems.
-Always talk your healthcare
+The symptoms of the flu may look like other health problems.
+Always talk with your

 How is the flu diagnosed?

-The flu is diagnosed based on your symptoms.
-Lab tests may be used to confirm the
+The flu is diagnosed based on your symptoms and lab tests.
+Lab tests involve a swab

 How is the flu treated?

-- Antiviral medicines.
-They can reduce how long you’ll have the flu, but they can’t cure it.
-They have to
+Antiviral medicines.
+These prescription medicines can reduce how long you’ll have the flu.
+In some high-risk

-effects, such as nervousness, lightheadedness, or nausea.
-These medicines are prescribed
+sometimes have side effects, such as nervousness, lightheadedness, or nausea.
+But

-- Medicines.
-There are medicines for congestion and nasal discharge.
-You can also take medicine
+Medicines.
+There are over-the-counter medicines for congestion and nasal discharge.
+You can

-to relieve aches and fever.
-Do not give aspirin to children with fever.
-The drug of
+also take medicine to relieve aches and fever.
+Don't give aspirin to children or teens

-- Rest.
-Bed rest and increased intake of fluids.
+Rest.
+Bed rest and plenty of fluids can help.

 Talk with your healthcare provider for more information.

-The most common complication of the flu is pneumonia.
-It can also cause serious muscle
+A serious complication of the flu is pneumonia.
+Other possible serious complications